marcelauliano/MitoHiFi/scripts_paper/README.md

 [./run_MitoHiFi_funghi.sh](AdditonalFile1-funghi.tsv)

-!Note that the above is running with file [AdditonalFile1-funghi.tsv](AdditonalFile1-funghi.tsv)
+!Note that the above is running with file [AdditonalFile1-funghi.tsv](AdditonalFile1-funghi.tsv).
+One needs to modify paramter -t in lines 41 and 69 of [run_MitoHiFi_funghi.sh](AdditonalFile1-funghi.tsv) to run it with more threads.